Donard20/learn-basic-statistics-python-DICT/Module 3 - Statistics with Python/README.md

 ## 🔥 Aim for this lesson

-> Know the basic concept of statistics using python commands and familiarizing the Jupyter Notebook environment in Anaconda.
+> Know the basic concept of statistics using python commands ***NumPy*** and familiarizing the Jupyter Notebook environment in Anaconda.

 ---